daracenadevelop/ui-test-form/README.md

 # ui-test-form
-inyer automatic text into  fromend
+inject automatic text into form and excute actions